kaifishr/MathLang/README.md

 - Analyze loss, accuracy, entropy, perplexity as a function of network parameters, activations, processed tokens, FLOPS, complexity / lenght of expressions:
 - How does the network perform if it has more time to "think"?
-    - Is it possible to "simulate" bigger
+    - Is it possible to "simulate" big networks.
 - How do meta layers perform?

 ## TODOs